Knot contact homology as a planar limit of Chern-Simons theory: Heavy skein algebras

 It follows by \cite[Cor.
 6.17]{queffelecMixedQuantum2019} and \cite[Th.
 1.3]{brundanRepresentationsOriented2017} that we can recover the usual finite $\mathfrak{gl}_e$ spider category $\Spid{e}_{\leq e}$ for $e\in \Z_{\geq 0}$ by specializing $g=q^e$ and killing the objects $n^\pm$ for all $n>e$.
 Note that this specialization already sets the dimension of the objects we have killed to 0.

-Experts will note that we have used a renormalized braiding from the usual choice for $\mathfrak{sl}_N$ and thus \cref{eq:braid} does not match \cite[(E.6)]{gaiottoDbranesPlanar2025}; this does match the renormalized crossing introduced in \cite[(C.8)]{gaiottoDbranesPlanar2025}.
-This results in the same link invariants for links in the zero-framing as the usual choice, but at the price that we can only choose a realization functor to the braided category of $U_q(\mathfrak{gl}_N)$ modules; as noted by Quefflec \cite{queffelecSkeinModules2015}, we need the strand with label $N$ to correspond to a non-trivial object.
-This difference is not important for our purposes, and it will simplify things for us to avoid these powers.
+Experts will note that we have used a renormalized braiding rather than the usual choice for $\mathfrak{sl}_N$, and thus \cref{eq:braid} does not match \cite[(E.6)]{gaiottoDbranesPlanar2026}; it does match the renormalized crossing introduced in \cite[(C.8)]{gaiottoDbranesPlanar2026}.
+This yields the same link invariants for links in the zero-framing as the usual choice, but at the price that we can only choose a realization functor to the braided category of $U_q(\mathfrak{gl}_N)$ modules; as noted by Queffelec \cite{queffelecSkeinModules2015}, we need the strand with label $N$ to correspond to a non-trivial object.
+This difference is not important for our purposes, and avoiding these powers will simplify the exposition.

-An important observation that helps us to structure this category is \cite[Prop.
+An important observation that helps structure this category is \cite[Prop.
 5.2.1]{cautisWebsQuantum2014}: there is a functor from the idempotented form $\dot{U}$ of $U_q(\mathfrak{gl}_k)$, considered as a category with each weight as an object.
-This functor sends the weight $(p_1,\dots, p_k)$ to the tensor product $p_1^+\otimes \cdots \otimes p_k^+$ if $p_i\geq 0$ for all $i$, and 0 otherwise.
+This functor sends the weight $(p_1,\dots, p_k)$ to the tensor product $p_1^+\otimes \cdots \otimes p_k^+$ if $p_i\geq 0$ for all $i$, and to 0 otherwise.
 Composing with the realization functor, we recover skew Howe duality (\cite[Th.
 4.2.1]{cautisWebsQuantum2014}).
-We can generalize this to include the objects $n^{-}$ as in \cite{queffelecMixedQuantum2019} (where they denote $n^+$ by $n$ and $n^-$ by $n^*$); in this case, we still have a functor from a version of the idempotented form of $U_q(\mathfrak{gl}_N)$, but the relations \cref{eq:bigon2,eq:commutation-2} show that we must send $n^-$ to $N-n$ in the weight of the quantum group as in \cite[(7.4)]{queffelecMixedQuantum2019}.
+We can generalize this to include the objects $n^{-}$ as in \cite{queffelecMixedQuantum2019} (where they denote $n^+$ by $n$ and $n^-$ by $n^*$); in this case, we still have a functor from a version of the idempotented form of $U_q(\mathfrak{gl}_k)$, but the relations \cref{eq:bigon2,eq:commutation-2} show that we must send $n^-$ to $N-n$ in the weight of the quantum group as in \cite[(7.4)]{queffelecMixedQuantum2019}.